SirLarion/mtammenpaa/posts/2025-df-eda/content.md

 steak is very far from anything useful, but now I know my way around the software at least.

+Here's the project files as usual: <a href="/media/xiao-kicad-test.zip" download="xiao-kicad-test.zip">ZIP</a>

 I'll have to hold off on actually milling this bad boy (or preferably some other board that's actually meaningful in any way) for a moment as next week we'll be looking at CNC machining in general to get the basic process down.
 After *that*